ibrahimssmalik/machine-learning-projects/Loan-Prediction/README.md

 # Loan Approval Prediction with Machine Learning Using Python

 In the realm of finance, loan approval prediction is a critical task that involves evaluating an applicant's eligibility for a loan.
 This process requires a detailed analysis of various factors such as the applicant’s financial history, income, credit rating, employment status, and other relevant attributes.
-By leveraging historical loan data and applying machine learning algorithms, businesses can build robust models to accurately predict loan approvals for new applicants.
+By leveraging historical loan data and then applying machine learning algorithms, businesses can build robust models to accurately predict loan approvals for new applicants.

 ## Project Overview